 1. Don’t Press Blast.
 Focus Instead.

 Are you going to take direct action on a mass mailing?
 No, and neither is a journalist.
-When you mass mail journalists from a list you bought, or worse put the words “FOR IMMEDIATE RELEASE” in the title, don’t count on a reply.
-When journalists and bloggers see a mass mailing or press release they immediately know thousands of people received it, devaluing your pitch.
+When you mass-mail journalists from a list you bought (or worse, put the words “FOR IMMEDIATE RELEASE” in the title), don’t count on a reply.
+When journalists and bloggers see a mass mailing or press release, they immediately know thousands of people received it, devaluing your pitch.
 Because it’s unlikely they have a unique angle, they’ll probably pass even if the story has potential.

 Instead, write down your top 10 magazines or newspapers.
-Find writers that are in your wheelhouse, and offer them up a fresh, accessible, relevant, and timely story using the FART Method and my perfect pitch email strategy.
+Find writers who are in your wheelhouse, and offer them up a fresh, accessible, relevant, and timely story using the FART Method and my perfect pitch email strategy.
 Keep contact concise and free of junk language like “successful” or “innovative.”